 In the Japanese language kitsune can mean both a regular fox, divine fox or demon fox.
 They can be found all over Japan and their history goes back to the beginning of Japan itself.
-But what is a Kitsune and how do you know if you are dealing with a good or a bad Kitsune.
+But what is a kitsune and how do you know if you are dealing with a good or a bad kitsune.

-Basic Kitsune abilities
+Basic Japanese Kitsune abilities

-How to get rid of a Kitsune
+How to get rid of a Japanese Kitsune

 WATTENTION NINJA WRITER PROFILE